JayAma-XII/Milestone-1/README.md

 # 🦇 The Graveyard Sirens – Official Website

 Welcome to the official website for **The Graveyard Sirens**, London’s undead queens of Gothic Rock, Darkwave, Punk, and Occult Pop.
-This is a simple HTML/CSS/JS site built to showcase the band, their music, upcoming gigs, and general dark fabulousness.
+This is a simple HTML/CSS site built to showcase the band, their music, and upcoming gigs.

 ---